-- 12) More CUPE members will become involved when they see their union representing their interests both inside and outside the workplace.
-We will focus our efforts on campaigns aimed at increasing workers' power, fighting inequality, and transforming our economy into one that works for workers not corporations.
-In addition to our ongoing campaigns (see Chapter 2), CUPE will undertake the following campaigns: - a) For employment equity legislation in all jurisdictions, and employment equity clauses in CUPE collective agreements. - b) To close the gender pay gap by campaigning for pay equity legislation where it doesn't exist and campaigning to end the undervaluing of all care work, known as the "care gap." - c) For the implementation of the recommendations of the Truth and Reconciliation Commission, in consultation and as allies with First Nations groups. - d) For decent pensions for all, starting with defending our members' pensions from all attacks and for expansion of the Canada and Quebec Pension Plans. - e) For fair wages for all, and an increase in the minimum wage in all jurisdictions, and other improvements to minimum employment standards such as guarantees of hours of work to create stable and predictable employment. - f) For full employment standards, as well as labour and health and safety rights for temporary foreign workers. - g) Facilitating communication among CUPE members who are skilled trades workers on national issues such as support for apprenticeships in the public sector, the reinstatement of red seal programs and access for equity-seeking groups to the trades. - 13) CUPE will continue our proud tradition of working with our members in their communities for social justice and equality. - 14) CUPE will continue to defend public services, fighting privatization and contracting out in all its forms.
+- c) Creating more accessible opportunities for leadership training and development. - d) Encouraging local union leaders to bring more young members into active roles in locals, and other union structures. - e) Conducting our second national membership survey to inform and guide our union on building a more inclusive union, meeting our members' needs, and engaging our members. - 12) More CUPE members will become involved when they see their union representing their interests both inside and outside the workplace.
+We will focus our efforts on campaigns aimed at increasing workers' power, fighting inequality, and transforming our economy into one that works for workers - not corporations.
+In addition to our ongoing campaigns (see Chapter 2), CUPE will undertake the following campaigns: - a) For employment equity legislation in all jurisdictions, and employment equity clauses in CUPE collective agreements. - b) To close the gender pay gap by campaigning for pay equity legislation where it doesn't exist and campaigning to end the undervaluing of all care work, known as the "care gap." - c) For the implementation of the recommendations of the Truth and Reconciliation Commission. - d) For decent pensions for all, including expanding the Canada Pension Plan. - e) For fair wages for all, and an increase in the minimum wage in all jurisdictions. - f) For full employment standards, as well as labour and health and safety rights for temporary foreign workers. - 13) CUPE will continue our proud tradition of working with our members in their communities for social justice and equality. - 14) CUPE will continue to defend public services, fighting privatization and contracting out in all its forms.
 This includes our campaigns against public-private partnerships which privatize infrastructure, facilities and services; social investment schemes which privatize social services; cuts to health care services and funding that force individuals to pay privately for care; defunding of universities, which drives tuition fee hikes and increases corporate control of campuses and for quality, affordable child care that families can rely on.